Moira Dryer: Exhibitions

 Dryer had her first solo exhibition in 1986 at the John Good Gallery.
-Subsequent exhibitions include shows at Mary Boone Gallery, Manhattan; Fred Hoffman Gallery, Santa Monica, California; Mario Diacono Gallery, Boston; Jay Gorney Modern Art, Manhattan; and recently at Eleven Rivington, Manhattan.
+Subsequent exhibitions include shows at Mary Boone Gallery in Manhattan; Fred Hoffman Gallery in Santa Monica, California; Mario Diacono Gallery in Boston; Jay Gorney Modern Art in Manhattan; Eleven Rivington in Manhattan and Magenta Plains in Manhattan.

-During her lifetime, Dryer had one-person exhibitions at the Institute of Contemporary Art, Boston (1987), and at the San Francisco Museum of Modern Art.
+During her lifetime, Dryer had one-person exhibitions at the Institute of Contemporary Art, Boston (1987) and at the San Francisco Museum of Modern Art.
 She was the focus of a Museum of Modern Art Focus exhibition curated by former Senior Curator of Painting and Sculpture Robert Storr.